Virginia Cannabis Business Licenses

 WHAT IS VIRGINIA'S CANNABIS LICENSING TIMELINE & CANNABIS APPLICATION PROCESS?

 The application window for the fifth Virginia Pharmaceutical Processor license is currently closed as of December 4, 2020.
 There are no current open medical licensing applications in Virginia.
 However, initially the five licensees were permitted to open one dispensary apiece in the state, but recently approved legislation allows each company to open an additional five satellite outlets —bringing the maximum number of dispensaries in the state to 30.
 Virginia’s medical marijuana program is limited, allowing a maximum of 10 milligrams of THC for products, and no flower or edibles.

 With the recent passage of adult-use legalization additional licenses will be available.
 Unfortunately, the timeline for the release of adult-use licensing applications is unknown at this time.
 The deadline of state regulators to enact provisions licensing commercial cannabis production and sales remains July 1, 2024.
 Sign up for Point7 updates to know when a new application round will be opening in Virginia.

 WHAT IS THE HISTORY OF CANNABIS IN VIRGINIA?

-In February 2020, decriminalization efforts moved forward when the House of Delegates voted 64-34 in favor of HB 972, which decriminalizes personal possession of cannabis.
-The bill was signed into law in April 2020 by Governor Northam and will take effect July 1, 2020.
+In February 2020 decriminalization efforts moved forward when the House of Delegates voted 64-34 in favor of HB 972, which decriminalizes personal possession of cannabis.
+The bill was signed into law in April 2020 by Governor Northam, and took effect July 1, 2020.

-In the 2021 session, legislators are expected to discuss further legalization paths through house bills, HB 87 and HB 269.
+In the 2021 session legislators are expected to discuss further legalization paths for simple possessions through HB 87 and HB 269.

 DOES VIRGINIA HAVE A HEMP PROGRAM?